Demco21/shell402/README.txt

 1. Type into the command line: shell402
-This will execute the shell402 program and prompt the user for commands at the command line until he or she decides to exit.
+This will execute the shell402 program and prompt the user for commands at the command line until he or she decides to quit.

 2. Type into the command line: shell402 <scriptfile>
 where scriptfile is a file that contains commands to give to shell402